pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 ```

-The Ack command also needs a random number in it`s built that is why it was also instantiated.
+The ack command also needs a random number in its build, hence why it was also instantiated.

-Last, it is necessary to read the IP core for the sended previous command, so the following box of code is responsible to retrieve that data from the IP.
+Last, it is necessary to read the IP core for the command that has been sent in order to check if it has been properly received, as is shown the following code block.

 ```C
     int quant_packages = 3;